OpenNTF/Web-UI-Prototyping-Toolkit/README.md

     node <protostar_dir>/bin/protostar.js build /path/to/prototypeProject /build/directory/created/here

+## Creating a Maven project tree for a new IBM Portal theme

+Protostar includes support to quickly created a custom made Maven project tree including a copy of the default Portal 8.5 theme's dynamic and static resources.
+This is meant for IBM Portal theme developers and requires (at the moment) a running local install of IBM WebSphere Portal 8.5

+You can read up on this in the [Portal 8.5 documentation](http://www-01.ibm.com/support/knowledgecenter/SSHRKX_8.5.0/mp/dev-theme/themeopt_move_repackstatic.dita?lang=en)

+### Generating the theme project

+Make sure your Portal is running, launch protostar with any project and navigate to http://localhost:8888/newPortalTheme.

+Fill in some fields and click a button to download a zip containing your customized fresh copy of the bundled Portal 8.5 theme.

+### Building the downloaded theme project

+To build you'll need Apache Maven 2.2 or higher installed and available on the commandline After downloading the zip extract it, open a commandline and:

+    cd <yourThemeName>
+    mvn package

+This will generate an ear file in the `<ear project>/target` directory.

+- WAS : Deploy the EAR and start the application
+- Portal : as an admin Import XML and select the deploy themes xmlaccess XML

+Your theme is installed.

+A few characteristics of the generated Maven project tree & theme:
+- WAR/EAR based theme & deployment.
+- customized content spots defined in plugin.xml (prefixed based on project name)
+- includes static and dynamic resources
+- includes xmlaccess script to deploy and undeploy the theme

 ## Using WUIPT with IBM Bluemix
 We have started to make WUIPT availabe @ IBM Bluemix.
 This is currently an alpha version that does not support all features.
 But feel free to give it a try.